jpritikin/coach/content/docs/me/psychoactive/santo-daime/_index.md

 ### Ginger 🫚

-Some ayahuasca traditions regard purging (i.e., vomito) as necessary and even powerful part of the healing process.
+Some ayahuasca traditions regard purging as necessary and even powerful part of the healing process.
 Some even add emetic agents to the brew![^beyer2008]

 - **Physical Cleansing**: Many traditions view purging as a crucial element of physical cleansing, eliminating negative energies, toxins, and blockages from the body, allowing for deeper spiritual and emotional healing.